Julie Reiner: Clubs

 After she was let go from C3, Reiner opened the Flatiron Lounge in 2003.
 The Flatiron Lounge was the first high-volume craft cocktail bar in New York City.
 Reiner's business partner and wife, Susan Fredroff, suggested that they offer cocktail flights, small samples of different craft cocktails, which provided a popular method for introducing customers to unfamiliar cocktails.
 Unlike many bars, Reiner welcomed female bartenders and provided training in craft cocktails.
 Reiner's system of preparing bottles containing a precise mix of liquors and liqueurs for the bar's most popular drinks streamlined the process and was picked up by other craft cocktail bars.
 At the Flatiron Lounge, the staff nicknamed Reiner "Destroyer of Dreams", while her partner Fedroff was "Creator of False Hopes".
 Romee de Goriainoff, who opened the first modern cocktail bar in Paris, said of the Flatiron Lounge, "it's the one I got the most inspiration from".
 The Flatiron Lounge, which Reiner opened with her partners in May 2003, is credited with helping to popularize the craft cocktail movement in New York.
 It closed in 2018 when the space's rent was raised from $22,000 a month to more than $30,000 a month.

 Reiner assisted Audrey Saunders in establishing the Pegu Club bar in 2005.

 Reiner and Fredroff opened Clover Club in Brooklyn in 2008.
 In 2009, it was awarded Best New Cocktail Lounge in the World by Tales of the Cocktail.
 In 2013, Tales of the Cocktail named Reiner Best Mentor and the Clover Club Best American Cocktail Bar and Best High Volume Cocktail Bar.
 In 2015, Reiner partnered with Ivy Mix to open the bar Leyenda across the street from the Clover Club.
+Leyenda will closed at the end of March, 2025.

 Reiner opened Lani Kai, a tropical lounge with a restaurant, in late 2011, which closed two years later.
-In September, 2022, Reiner and partners Christine Williams, Susan Fedroff, and Sam Sherman, will reopen SoHo bar Milady's.
+In September, 2022, Reiner and partners Christine Williams, Susan Fedroff, and Sam Sherman, reopened SoHo bar Milady's.

+In 2024, Reiner opened the Saloon at Clover Club, adjacent to the Clover Club.
+The Saloon features classic cocktails and be bar-service only.

 Related endeavors

 Reiner appeared in Hey Bartender, a 2013 documentary by Douglas Tirola.
 In 2015, Reiner published The Craft Cocktail Party: Amazing Drinks for Every Occasion.
 In 2020, Reiner collaborated with Tom Macy to create Social Hour, a line of canned cocktails.

 Reiner's company, Mixtress Consulting, provides consulting services and staff training for bars.
 Mixtress Consulting developed a bar programme for a Hyatt resort on Maui.

-Reiner is a judge on Drink Masters, a reality competition show on Netflix that premieres October 28, 2022.
+Reiner is a judge on Drink Masters, a reality competition show on Netflix that premiered October 28, 2022.